Terkwood/forest/README.md

 ## Additional Attributions

-Thanks to [mneumann](https://github.com/mneumann/lindenmayer-system) for the implementation of L-Systems.
+Thanks to [mneumann](https://github.com/mneumann/lindenmayer-system) for the implementation of L-Systems and Turtle Drawing.